 Before going to bed

 Whether you need a snack before bedtime or possibly an insulin correction

-- you start taking new, prescribed diabetes medicine(s)
+- you start taking new diabetes medicine(s)

 - your diabetes medicine dose is adjusted